Del City High School

 Del City High School is the only public high school located in Del City, Oklahoma, U.S., and one of three high schools in the Mid-Del School District.
 The school opened in 1953.
 According to GreatSchools.org, the high school is rated above Midwest City High School and below Carl Albert High School, the other two high schools in the district.
 The school serves approximately 1,254 students.
 About a third of graduating students attend a four-year college.

+In addition to sections of Del City, the high school's boundary includes Smith Village, most of Forest Park, and sections of Oklahoma City.

 History

 Del City High School opened in 1953 and graduated its first class soon after.

 Curriculum

 The curriculum taught at Del City High is governed by state-mandated requirements for graduation.
 Subjects taught are physical education, Spanish, French, biology, chemistry, physics, business, general education, social studies, English, mathematics, career and technology, and the fine arts.

 To graduate, students must take a total of 27 classes.
 Students take four classes each of language arts, mathematics, and social studies.
 They are required to take three science classes, two fine arts classes, two foreign language or computer technology classes and a physical education class.